 I’m talking about survival fitness.
 What we need as preppers is to also improve our flexibility and stamina and you can do that at home or by walking around town.
 As long as you have a pair of running shoes, you’re good to go.
 Walking, jogging, body-weight exercises, hiking, these exercises don’t cost a thing.

 Whether you live in a rural, suburban, or urban area, there’s one thing you can do in all of these areas: foraging.
-As long as you’re not trespassing and know which plants to eat, you have a wide variety of wild edibles for your next salad.
+As long as you’re not trespassing and know which plants and berries, you have a wide variety of wild edibles for your next salad, things like blueberries, blackberries, chicory, goldenrod and dozens more.

 #3.
 Create a Home Inventory List